sja-odoo/Covid-Vaccine-Availability-India/README.md

 # Check Vaccine Availability in India
-Get notified to your Telegram Bot whenever vaccine slot is availble to your Pincode
+Get notified to your Telegram Bot whenever vaccine slot is availble for your Pincode

 #### Future imrovements
 - Search by District